keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/basic/switching-between-keyboards.md

 title: Switching between keyboards - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Switching between Keyboards

 Keyboard switching is always activated by using the following key:

 ![](../ios_images/globe.png)